 3. Explain what is meant by proto-industrialisation.

-Solution: Even before factories began to appear on the landscape of England and Europe, there was a large scale industrial production for an international market.
+Solution: Even before factories began to appear on the landscape of England and Europe, there was large-scale industrial production for an international market.
 This was not based on factories.
 Many historians now refer to this phase of industrialisation as proto-industrialisation or the precursor to industrialisation.
 During this period, most of the goods were hand manufactured by trained crafts-persons for the international market.

 4. Why did some industrialists in nineteenth-century Europe prefer hand labour over machines?

-Solution: In the 19th century, Europe some British industrialists preferred hand labour over machines because
+Solution: In the 19th century, some European industrialists preferred hand labour over machines because

 - New technologies and machines were expensive and untested.
 So, the producers and the industrialists were cautious about using them.